cran-task-views/HighPerformanceComputing/HighPerformanceComputing.md

     `r pkg("snow")`.
 -   The `r pkg("snowfall")` package by Knaus provides a more recent alternative to `r pkg("snow")`.
 Functions can be used in sequential or parallel mode.
--   The `r pkg("parallelly", priority = "core")` package enhances the **parallel** package.
-It gives additional control on how to launch parallel workers and can set up remote workers over SSH using reverse tunneling, avoiding the need to reconfigure firewalls.
-It is designed to respect CPU resources allotted by Linux containers, control groups (cgroups), and HPC schedulers.
+-   The `r pkg("parallelly")` package enhances the parallel package by giving additional control over launch and set-up of parallel workers.
 -   The `r pkg("foreach")` package allows general iteration over elements in a collection without the use of an explicit loop counter.
 Using foreach without side effects also facilitates executing the loop in parallel which is possible via the `r pkg("doMC")` (using